ichwansh03/pos-be-microservices/README.md

 * Access eureka dashboard in localhost:8080/eureka, implement in pos_server
 * To shutdown service in eureka, use endpoint localhost:<server_port>/actuator/shutdown with POST method
 * Use annotations EnableFeignClient to access other services from endpoint (must be implement DTO client)
+* Run first the pos_server, then the eureka server, then the gateway server and other services